dropbox/dropbox-sdk-rust/CONTRIBUTING.md

 ## Submitting Pull Requests

-We are more than happy to recieve pull requests helping us improve the state of our SDK.
+We are more than happy to receive pull requests helping us improve the state of our SDK.
 You can open a new pull request on the [GitHub Pull Requests][pr] page.

 1. Please ensure that you have read the [License][license], [Code of Conduct][coc] and have signed the [Contributing License Agreement (CLA)][cla].